A degenerate Arnold diffusion mechanism in the Restricted 3 Body Problem

 \section{Introduction}

-The $N$ Body Problem models the motion of $N$ bodies under mutual gravitational interaction.
-Understanding its global dynamics for $N\geq 3$ (the system is integrable for $N=2$) is probably one of the oldest (and more challenging) questions in dynamical systems.
-A major achievement in this direction was the proof of the existence of a positive measure set of quasiperiodic motions in the $N$ Body Problem.
+The $N$-body problem models the motion of $N$ bodies under mutual gravitational interaction.
+While the system is integrable for $N=2$, understanding its global dynamics for $N\geq 3$ is probably one of the oldest and most challenging questions in dynamical systems.
+A major achievement in this direction was the proof of the existence of a positive measure set of quasiperiodic motions in the $N$-body problem.
 This result was first established by Arnold in \cite{MR0170705}, who gave a master application of the KAM technique to the case of $3$ coplanar bodies.
-The proof was later extended to case of $N\geq 3$ in the work of F\'{e}joz and Herman \cite{MR2104595} (see also \cite{MR1364478,MR2836051}).
-On the other hand, in accordance with the general belief that the $N$ Body Problem, although strongly degenerate, displays the main features of a "typical" Hamiltonian system, in his ICM address, Herman conjectured \cite{Herman1998} that the set of non wandering points for the flow of the $N$ Body Problem is nowhere dense on every energy level for $N\geq 3$.
-This would imply topological instability for the $N$ Body Problem in a very strong sense.
+The proof was later extended to case $N\geq 3$ in the work of F\'{e}joz and Herman \cite{MR2104595} (see also \cite{MR1364478,MR2836051}).
+On the other hand, Herman conjectured in his ICM address \cite{Herman1998} that the set of non-wandering points for the flow of the $N$-body problem is nowhere dense on every energy level for $N\geq 3$.
+This is in accordance with the general belief that the $N$-body problem, although strongly degenerate, displays the main features of a ``typical'' Hamiltonian system.
+This conjecture would imply topological instability for the $N$-body problem in a very strong sense.